SarahGearardo/FastFoodFinal/README.md

 1. Census Data on US Household Income Statistics for 2011-2015 sourced from Kaggle.com

-2. Restaurant locations either scraped from Yelp or their downloadable JSON file.
-(We are still investigating which is the best choice for us.)
+2. Restaurant locations scraped from Yelp.

 3. Wikipedia's list of the largest fast food chains globally, which we reduced to only companies with a US presence.